-Designed by architects 3XN, the resort village will comprise 45 waterfront and canal villas enjoying 2,400 feet (732 meters) of beach frontage and water on three sides.
+Designed by architects 3XN, the resort village will comprise of 45 waterfront and canal villas enjoying 2,400 feet (732 meters) of beach frontage and water on three sides.
 In addition to the guest accommodations, plans are afoot for a signature restaurant, beach venue, boathouse, and pool bar.
 Future development of the 36-acre site will see direct access to a new marina.

 Six Senses CEO Neil Jacobs said, “We’re eager to reflect the authenticity of Bahamian lifestyle, culture, and landscape through organic pathways and architectural design to create a community blended with our signature ethos of wellness, sustainability, crafted guest experiences, and emotional hospitality.”